Costs to Sell Your Home

 • Start with your asking price

-• Be realistic and expect your offer to be 7% lower, subtract 7%
+• Be realistic and expect your offer to be seven percent lower; subtract seven percent

-• Take your selling price and subtract 6% for the Realtor commission
+• Take your selling price and subtract six percent for the real estate agent commission

-• Finally, subtract 4% for the necessary repairs
+• Finally, subtract four percent for the necessary repairs

 Can you sell for the price you come up with using this formula?
 If not, can you put off selling your home?
 If you need to move now, is renting this house out something you can consider?
 What are your options?

-Our company, All Property Solutions, buys several properties each month and I always warn sellers that, when listing the house for $100,000, your real number at closing is closer to $80,000.
+Our company buys several properties each month and we warn sellers that, when listing the house for $100,000, your real number at closing is closer to $80,000.

 This post has No Comments | Would you like to leave a comment?